Shovel-Ready Pilot Grants Program (ShoRe PGP)

 - A letter of Support from the PI’s Department Head/Chair

 - If the project is led by a new investigator (NIH definition), the application must include a letter of support from the primary mentor detailing previous experience, the candidate’s potential, the existing mentoring or working relationship (if any), and specifics as to how the mentor will interact with the candidate during the funding period (mentoring agreement)

 - Applications may include an introduction (one page maximum) that summarizes substantial changes to the application and/or responds to issues and criticisms raised in a prior review.
 Use NIH continuation forms—download here.

-- Community engagement form (here) if applicable.
+- Community engagement form (here)

 The proposal need not be routed through the institutional research offices for institutional signatures (unless required), but upon submission may be forwarded to the PI’s appropriate institutional office for budget and effort verification.

 Applicants are encouraged to consult with the ACCEL Biostatistics, Epidemiology & Research Design (BERD) Core to review their statistical and methodological approach prior to submission: https://www.de-ctr.org/dash/apps/biostat/.
 Be sure to indicate that the request is linked to a Clinical and Translational Pilot Grant submission.

 Also, the BERD core has established mechanisms to obtain access to Medicaid and Medicare claims data.
 Please contact Claudine Jurkovitz email@example.com for more information.